 Students in this course can expect to learn to:

-- Critically read advertisements, reviewing the rhetorical situation and rhetorical appeals.
+- Evaluate and read advertisements, reviewing the rhetorical situation and rhetorical appeals.

 - Analyze the qualities of effective copy and apply effective writing strategies for copy and writing process expectations.

-- Analyze examples of short copy in different genres and forms.
+- Examine examples of short copy in different genres and forms.